 Yes, you should.
 I wouldn’t take a job that doesn’t offer either a free apartment or a housing allowance (you may have to pay a large deposit if you sort the apartment out yourself).

 Will the School Pay for My Airfare?

-Yes (unless they aren’t worth working for).
-However, you may have to pay it in advance and they will refund you as you reach the 6 and 12 month marks.
+Normally, yes, although some companies now only offer one way flights as the industry is booming and there are lots of teachers available.
+You may have to pay for your flight in advance and they will refund you as you reach the 6 and 12 month marks.
 This stops people turning up for a week, deciding that they don’t like Korea, and then disappearing again.

 Where is the Best Place to Live in South Korea?

 Do you want chocolate or cheese with that?

 Are There Many Other Foreign Teachers In South Korea?